nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 ## Kubernetes OpenID Connect OIDC

 - [gini/dexter](https://github.com/gini/dexter) dexter is an OIDC (OpenId Connect) helper designed to create a hassle-free Kubernetes login experience powered by Google or Azure as Identity Provider.
 All you need is a properly configured Google or Azure client ID & secret
+- [betterprogramming.pub: Kubernetes Authentication Sidecars: A Revelation in Microservice Architecture](https://betterprogramming.pub/kubernetes-authentication-sidecars-a-revelation-in-microservice-architecture-12c4608189ab) A history of authentication and how to solve authentication in a reusable way using sidecar containers in Kubernetes

+### OAuth2 Proxy

+[OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) is an open-source reverse proxy that provides authentication and authorization for web applications.
+It is designed to sit in front of your web application and authenticate users using OAuth2 providers such as Google, Microsoft, and Facebook.
+Once a user has been authenticated, OAuth2 Proxy adds an authorization header to each request, allowing the web application to verify that the request came from an authenticated user.

+OAuth2 Proxy is commonly used in Kubernetes environments to secure access to web applications deployed on a Kubernetes cluster.
+It integrates with Kubernetes API Server to provide automatic configuration and discovery of the OAuth2 provider's credentials.
+It also supports a variety of authentication mechanisms, including Google OAuth2, Microsoft Azure AD, GitHub OAuth2, and others.

+Some of the key features of OAuth2 Proxy include:

+Support for multiple OAuth2 providers
+Automatic configuration and discovery of OAuth2 provider credentials Support for a variety of authentication mechanisms, including JWT tokens, cookies, and HTTP basic authentication Fine-grained access control through the use of role-based access control (RBAC) Support for custom headers and footers to customize the user interface Overall, OAuth2 Proxy is a powerful tool for securing web applications using OAuth2 providers.
+It simplifies the authentication and authorization process and makes it easy to manage access to your applications in a Kubernetes environment.

+### Alternatives

+There are several alternatives to OAuth2 Proxy in Kubernetes, depending on your specific use case and requirements.
+Some popular options include:

+Istio: Istio is a popular open-source service mesh that provides a variety of features, including secure authentication and authorization through its Istio Authentication feature.
+Istio allows you to define authentication policies for your services using a variety of authentication mechanisms, such as JWT, OAuth, and mTLS.

+[Keycloak](https://github.com/oneconcern/keycloak-gatekeeper): Keycloak is an open-source identity and access management solution that provides a variety of features, including authentication, authorization, and user management.
+Keycloak can be deployed on Kubernetes using its Helm chart and can be used to secure your Kubernetes applications using a variety of authentication mechanisms, such as OAuth2, OpenID Connect, and SAML.

+[Dex](https://github.com/dexidp/dex): Dex is an open-source identity provider that can be used to provide authentication and authorization for Kubernetes applications.
+Dex can be deployed on Kubernetes using its Helm chart and can be used to authenticate users using a variety of authentication mechanisms, such as LDAP, OAuth2, and OpenID Connect.

+[Traefik](https://doc.traefik.io/traefik/): Traefik is a popular open-source reverse proxy and load balancer that provides a variety of features, including secure authentication and authorization.
+Traefik can be used to secure your Kubernetes applications using a variety of authentication mechanisms, such as OAuth2, JWT, and basic authentication.

+[Ambassador](https://github.com/ajmyyra/ambassador-auth-oidc): Ambassador is a popular open-source API Gateway that provides a variety of features, including secure authentication and authorization.
+Ambassador can be used to secure your Kubernetes applications using a variety of authentication mechanisms, such as OAuth2, JWT, and basic authentication.

+Each of these alternatives provides different features and may be more suitable for different use cases.
+It's important to evaluate each option based on your specific needs and requirements.

 ## RBAC and Access Control